agileware/wp-civicrm-ux/README.md

 1. Within the file, create a class which implement `iAgileware_Civicrm_Utilities_REST`.
 1. Implement all functions defined in the interface.
 It will be easy if you are using PhpStorm.

+### CSS and JavaScript
+All css files should go to `public/css` or `admin/css`.
+If you create new css files, make sure you enqueue them.
+The same as javascript files.
+They should be in `public/js` or `admin/js`.